-Position sensors are critical components of any AMB system.
+Position sensors are critical components of any active magnetic bearing system.
 The position sensors continuously provide the MBC (Magnetic Bearing Controller) with accurate and up-to-date information about the rotor position unaffected by external factors, such as speed, temperature, dust, working fluids, external magnetic, electrical fields, etc. While conventional magnetic reluctance sensors, seen in competing designs, work very well for measuring radial displacements, measurement of the axial displacements is often much more challenging.
 To address those challenges, Calnetix developed a unique constant-flux edge sensor with clear performance advantages, including:

-In most cases, Calnetix utilizes broad multidisciplinary in-house expertise to work with a customer in order to design an entire machine on magnetic bearings rather than simply supplying magnetic bearing components.
+In most cases, Calnetix utilizes broad multidisciplinary in-house expertise to work with a customer to design an entire machine on magnetic bearings rather than simply supplying magnetic bearing components.
 This achieves optimal performance of the machine as an integrated system and fully realizes the magnetic bearing system potential.
 This approach is made possible thanks to a wide range of Calnetix in-house areas of expertise including mechanical, electromagnetic, rotordynamic, thermal and electronic design and analysis.
 Over the course of numerous machine development programs, Calnetix has refined its proprietary design and optimization codes to allow quick generation of optimized magnetic bearing geometries.
 These proprietary tools use a combination of analytical solutions and both in-house and third-party FEA modules.
 Such codes greatly facilitate development with faster and fewer iterations at the machine level leading to the optimal design of a machine as a whole.

 Calnetix developed a novel Graphical User Interface (GUI) to give both users and specialists an intuitive way to work with the inherent benefits of a magnetic bearing system.
 Over the span of many years this GUI has been continuously refined and upgraded based on feedback from both internal and external customers.
 The GUI provides insight into all aspects of magnetic bearing and machine performance.
 It is the platform for system setup, monitoring and diagnostics: